Selenium in Horses

 If selenium is low, what can I do?

 Many fortified feeds have added minerals and can have adequate amounts of selenium, provided you are feeding as per the recommended feeding rates.
-This is where a lot of people can go wrong if they're only using the feed as a "carrier" for minerals.
+This is where a lot of people can go wrong, especially if they're trying to balance their horse's weight and not feeding as per the instructions.
 It pays to have a look at the ingredients in the feed and the nutritional analysis to determine whether the feed is specific for what you're looking for.

 If you're unsure, best thing would be to talk to one of us, we can have a look at your horse's diet and go from there.
 An overdose of selenium is toxic to the body, so it pays to get it right.
 The safety margin for selenium is very narrow and not something you want to experiment with.